Hot Wheels BMW M1 Diecast Review

 A Supercar Born from Ambition

 The real BMW M1 was no ordinary sports car.
-Developed in the late 1970s as BMW’s first true supercar, it was originally intended for racing homologation.
-Built with a mid-mounted inline-six engine and a fiberglass body designed by Giorgetto Giugiaro, the M1 combined German engineering with Italian styling flair.
+Developed in the late 1970s, it was BMW’s first true supercar.
+Originally intended for racing homologation, it featured a mid-mounted inline-six engine and a fiberglass body designed by Giorgetto Giugiaro.
+The M1 combined German engineering with Italian styling flair.
 It was bold, rare, and ahead of its time.

 That spirit is exactly what makes the Hot Wheels version so special.